mansoure/mansoure.github.io/index.md

 ## I am looking for PhD students with the following qualifications:
 - excellent skills in programming,
 - M.Sc. in computer science or a related field,
-- experience in databases, RDF, graph data management, NLP, ML, or distributed systems, and
+- experience in databases, RDF, NLP, GNN, ML, computer security, or distributed systems, and
 - excellent written and oral communication skills (English).

 > **Note: I do not have openings for Master students.**